 .
 Where "column_name" is replaced with the exact name of the column header used in your flat file. -

-Advanced Mapping: The mappings that you define can transform the data from the flat file before it inserts it into an App Field using Liquid.
+Advanced Mapping: The mappings you define can transform the data from the flat file before inserting it into an App Field using Liquid.
 This can be very helpful if you want to manipulate the flat file data before moving it into Onit.

 .
-This Liquid concatenates the first name and the last name (with a blank character in between) into a single string that will be inserted into your target App.
+This Liquid concatenates the first and last names (with a blank character in between) into a single string that will be inserted into your target App.

 -